Teamwork/kommentaar/README.md

   description.
 This is free-form text and may be omitted (especially in cases where it just repeats the tagline it's not useful to add).

-- The `Form:` header denotes the form parameters, the parameter list is as `name: description {keywords}`.
+- The `Form:` header denotes the form parameters, the parameter list *should* be indented by one or more spaces and is as `name: description {keywords}`.
 The keywords are optional.

 - The response references a struct, `createResponse` in this case.

-See the [`example` directory](/example) for a more elaborate example, and [doc/syntax](doc/syntax.markdown) for a full description of the syntax.
+See the [`example/` directory](/example) for a more elaborate example, and [`doc/syntax.markdown`](doc/syntax.markdown) for a full description of the syntax.